barbagroup/PetIBM/doc/examples2d.md

     export CUDA_VISIBLE_DEVICES=0
     mpiexec -np 2 petibm-tairacolonius

-The run should complete in less than 5 minutes (with a Nvidia K40 GPU device) and the numerical solution is saved in the folder `solution`.
+The run should complete in less than 5 minutes (with a NVIDIA K40 GPU device) and the numerical solution is saved in the folder `solution`.

 We provide a Python script (located under the folder `scripts` in the simulation directory) to plot the instantaneous drag coefficient and compare it with the numerical results from Koumoutsakos and Leonard (1995).
 To run the script: